twbs/bootstrap/docs/4.0/components/dropdowns.md

 ### Options

 Options can be passed via data attributes or JavaScript.
-For data attributes, append the option name to `data-`, as in `data-placement=""`.
+For data attributes, append the option name to `data-`, as in `data-offset=""`.

 <table class="table table-bordered table-striped table-responsive">
   <thead>